toefel18/go-have-fun/README.md

 ### Start learning Go

 A really good starting point is to work through [A Tour of Go](https://tour.golang.org/welcome/1).
-A Tour of Go is an online interactive course by Google.
-The tour contains multiple modules explaining Go step by step.
+A Tour of Go is an online interactive course developed by Google.
+The tour contains multiple modules explaining Go step-by-step.
 It contains simple assignments and allows you to test all the code in the browser!